Home » Aldi Finds (Special Buys) » Gardenline Tumbling Composter

 Our Thoughts

 At 18.5 gallons, Aldi’s tumbling composter is small, with a volume of about 2.5 cubic feet, according to the manual.
-You might even call it cute.
-You also should be aware that the manual states its weight capacity is 44 pounds.
+The manual states its weight capacity is 44 pounds.
 It’s perfect for single people or couples, or for people who live in apartments, as this could fit discreetly in a corner on a patio or balcony.
 It can work fine for larger families as well, but you might consider purchasing two of the Gardenline composters so the materials in one bin can be “finishing” while you collect new materials in the second bin.
 Having two bins going is ideal regardless of size, so you aren’t mixing new ingredients into finished compost.

 Gardenline Tumbling Composter